amvro23/biogas/README.md

 ```Python
 profiles = test_reac.get_dataframe()
 ```
-From the created profiles your can obtain the plots of molar rates and temperature profiles
+From the created profiles your can obtain the plots of molar rates and temperature profiles.
+For example, for the axial bed reactor at default values:
 ```Python
 fig, ax = plt.subplots(figsize=[6, 4], dpi=100, sharex=True)
 ax.plot(profiles.index, profiles["Fch4"], color="darkgreen", label="$CH_4$")